Kyro3400/Aplusbot/README.md

 [Home](https://aplusbot.tech/) | [Features](https://aplusbot.tech/features/)
-# APlus; A Discord bot for every community.
+# A Discord bot for every community.

 An intuitive, feature rich, seamless Discord bot for every kind of community small and large.